xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 You just do on LoongArch whatever you used to do for other platforms, such as x86 or ARM, except for those things inherently platform-specific.

-If you develop for some specific domain with high-level programming languages, you almost never need to care about low-level technical details of the platform.
+If you primarily develop high-level "business logic" with high-level programming languages, you almost never need to care about low-level technical details of the platform.
-These kind of things are already taken care of by the open-source community, consisting of all enterprise and individual developers using Loongson.
+These kind of things are already taken care of by the open-source community, consisting of all enterprise and individual developers using Loongson products.

-If you are an infrastruture developer yourself, or a higher-level developer that occasionally needs to care about low-level details here and there, [the LoongArch documentation][loongarch-doc-mainpage-html] provided by the Loongson Corporation is a good starting point.
+If you are an infrastructure developer yourself, or a "business logic" developer that occasionally needs to care about low-level details here and there, [the LoongArch documentation][loongarch-doc-mainpage-html] provided by the Loongson Corporation is a good starting point.